1eof/giscus/README.md

 # giscus
-This repo is used to stoarge giscus comments.
+This repo is used to stoarge my blog comments.